 For this example, 52 hours and 20 minutes were approved by MDHHS per month for a variety of tasks (bathing, grooming, dressing, toileting, transferring, eating, etc.).
-As a case holder, you will find important information on this chart to include in a consumer's individualized plan of service; the times and tasks must be carried into the consumer's plan to ensure that these activities are being completed and followed before CLS can be provided (as CLS cannot supplant HH services).
-The time and task may also be scanned in as an attachment to the consumer's individualized plan of service to ensure that staff know the amount of time and tasks they should be providing under Home Help.
+As a case holder, you will find important information on this Version 9: 3/2025 Page 9 chart to include in a consumer's individualized plan of service; the times and tasks must be carried into the consumer's plan to ensure that these activities are being completed and followed before CLS can be provided (as CLS cannot supplant HH services).
+As an additional step the time and task may also be scanned in as an attachment to the consumer's individualized plan of service to ensure that staff know the amount of time and tasks they should be providing under Home Help.